 NBCU Is Considering Another Streamer?

 To use my recent classification, is this “actual” news or potential?
 Well, the next three stories are all “potential” stories.
-In this case, there are rumors from a well connected reporter that NBCU is considering launching another streamer, maybe Universal branded, to pair with Peacock.
-If this happens–and it is a big if–we’ll have lots of strategy thoughts to roll out.
+In this case, there are rumors from a well connected reporter that NBCU is considering launching another streamer, maybe Universal-branded, to pair with Peacock.
+If this happens–and it’s a big if–we’ll have lots of strategy thoughts to roll out.
 But let’s wait until it happens.

 Comcast Weights Pulling Universal Films From Rival Streamers

 Same for this story.
-If Comcast, via Universal, keeps selling box office blockbuster juggernauts–like The Minions films or Fast and Furious series–to streamers like Netflix, Hulu or HBO Max, they really need to reconsider their strategy.
+If Comcast, via Universal, keeps selling box office blockbuster juggernauts–like the Minions films or the Fast and Furious series–to streamers like Netflix, Hulu or HBO Max, they really need to reconsider their strategy.

 NCAA Case at Supreme Court